 Check out San Antonio's art scene on a First Friday

 Sure, there's the Riverwalk, but San Antonio also has a neat up-and-coming arts scene that really shines on the first Friday of every month.
 Head to the Blue Star Arts Complex or Southtown to kick off your artwalk through the neighborhood, checking out tons of open galleries, tasty food and beverage vendors, and all sorts of local talent.
-(For more stuff in SA, we suggest you check out the pro picks at Do210.com - What To Do in San Antonio).
+(For more stuff in SA, we suggest you check out the pro picks at Do210.com).

 photo credit: kreuz market by Ahn D. via yelp